weedmank/RisKy1/design/src/debug/README.md

    running in simulation.
 It is much easier to read a disassembly of an instruction than to stare and wonder what some 32-bit ASCII Hex value represents.

-- How this disassembler is used
+- How this disassembler is used.

    It is currently used in various modules such as decode.sv by instantiating inside an `ifdef statement.
 This is due to this module is NOT synthesizable and should only be included when doing verification/debugging.
 BGelow is an example taken from decode.sv